schadha17/Computer-Systems-Security/Assignment1/README.md

   done
 ```

-This script works by making a POST request to the server and if the response contains "Error.
-Username does not exist.", we can skip that username and look for other candidates
+This script works by making a POST request to the server and if the response contains **"Error.
+Username does not exist."**, we can skip that username and look for other candidates

 I tried to login with an active user "adam" with a random password.
 This is what I got: